tillknuesting/golang-backoff-example/README.md

      }
 ```

-A fixed-duration backoff delay might work fine if you have a very small number of retrying instances, but it doesn't scale and therefore exponential backoff algorithms are used.
+A fixed-duration backoff delay might work fine if there are a tiny number of retrying instances, but it does not scale, so exponential backoff algorithms are used.

-To avoid clustering of requests, an element of randomness, called jitter, is included.
+An element of randomness, called jitter, is included to avoid clustering requests.

 ```